slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On shame

+*'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

+You are not you think you are: *you are what you hide*.
 Speaking openly about an imperfection is a sign of strength, not a weakness.
-You are not you think you are: *you are what you hide*.

 <!--
 Usually the things you hate most about yourself are the things you hide from the rest of the world.